 There is a similar options for the D7 apachesolr.module

-2. In the Filters tab, select the File attachments checkbox, and then scroll down.
+In the Processors tab, select the File attachments checkbox, and then scroll down.
 Change the Maximum file size.

-2. In the Filters tab, select the File attachments checkbox, and then scroll down.
+In the Processors tab, select the File attachments checkbox, and then scroll down.
 Change the value of Limit size of the extracted string before indexing.
-(We recommend a value between 5 and 20 kB).
+1.